tacoman/tacoman.github.io/about.md

 # Duchy of Taco

-This is a blog.
+This is my blog, yes.
 If you got here without knowing who I am at this point, I don't understand why.